Frequently Asked Questions

 Can I pay my bill at any other location?

 What is your fax number?

 Can I look up my utility billing account on this website?

 Yes, you can.
-Click the button "Water Bill - Pay Online" on the homepage to make an online payment.
+Click the “PAY ONLINE” button on our home page to make an online payment.
 You must register your email first.
 Follow the instructions; you will need your last payment amount to complete the registration.

 Do you accept credit card payments?

 Yes.
 We can process Visa or Master Card.
 You must call 832-271-2934 (anytime, 24/7) There is a processing fee of $3.45 per transaction.

 Yes, it’s free.
 To receive an application, please contact the office at 713-453-5493.

 The bill is in the form of a letter, with the top portion perforated in order to be torn off and returned with payment, to ensure proper credit of your account.
 If you receive a pink bill that means you are past due and are subject for disconnect.
 Please make a payment or contact the office immediately.

 Bills are normally mailed out between the 20th – 25th of the month.
 Please call the office immediately if you have not received your bill by the end of the month.